Massive Belgium Triple Pendant Lamp

 Manufacturer: Massive, Mortsel, Kontich, Mortsel and Wommelgem, Belgium.

 In some countries these lamps were sold as Space Star lamps.
 In Germany these pendant lamps were also sold by the Richard Essig company.
 Richard Essig was a wholesale company who bought among other things old stocks.
-Essig sold lamps made by Staff, Disderot, Massive and several other companies, labeled with Richard Essig – Besigheim.
+Essig sold lamps made by Staff, Disderot, Massive and several other companies, labelled with Richard Essig – Besigheim.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.